 "Good.
 We'll go in there with guns blazing."

-She sees the crisscrossing scratches she'd inflicted on his chest and stomach the previous evening and gently strokes them, intending to ease any lingering pain as he'd done for her.
+She gently strokes the crisscrossing scratches she'd inflicted on his chest and stomach the previous evening, intending to ease any lingering pain as he'd done for her.
 It only sharpens it, makes him feel more alert, more….

 Yesterday morning had ended abruptly.
 Too often there's been too much left unsaid between them.
 This time there aren't going to be any things left unsaid between them, no more misunderstandings or uncertainties.
 "Jelana?"